 Visit the Muhammad Ali Center

 Muhammad Ali is known as a boxer whose fame began after winning a gold medal in the 1960 Olympics in Rome, but he is more than just a sports hero.
 Born and raised in Louisville, he devoted much of his life to helping the less-fortunate across the world, and the Muhammad Ali Center was built to celebrate his admirable life and strength of character.
-The center is focused on presenting his life and values and how people can be use them to develop love for others, community, and compassion.
+The center is focused on presenting his life and values and how people can use them to develop a love for others, sense of community, and compassion.
 Whether you're a lifelong fan or just want to know more about this American legend, the Muhammad Ali Center is a must-see spot.

 Tour Historic Louisville Homes